Skip to main content

 Clinician Educator

-I enjoy the spectrum of pulmonary and critical care and am active seeing patients in the role of attending intensivist at Strong Memorial and Highland Hospitals, as pulmonary consultant at Strong Memorial, and in the outpatient setting as general pulmonologist and Director of the University of Rochester’s Lymphangioleiomyomatosis Clinic.
+I enjoy the spectrum of pulmonary and critical care and care for patients both in the ICU and in the outpatient setting as in general pulmonary medicine as well as in my role as Director of the University of Rochester’s Lymphangioleiomyomatosis Clinic.
 I feel honored to be involved in the lives of my patients and the trainees at URMC.

-In my free time, I am a voracious reader, an avid outdoors-person (ask me about the time I hiked and canoed across the Arctic Circle!), a jam-maker, and a yoga enthusiast.
-I am also the proud mother of two rambunctious boys and one rambunctious dog.
+In my free time, I am a voracious reader, an avid outdoors person, a (very) amateur knitter, baker, and jam-maker, and a yoga enthusiast.
+I am also the mother of two rambunctious boys and two rambunctious dogs.

 Associate Program Director